Geneva, 18 - 22 November 2013

 Deadlines for application:

-20 August for applicants requiring visas for Switzerland
+20 August 2013 for applicants requiring visa for Switzerland

 Course Aim and Objectives | Program | Training methods | Who should apply ? | Practical information | Course organizers | Certification | Application procedure | Important deadlines | Fees | Contact | Testimonials